-One of the key factors in achieving clean laundry is to not overload the washer.
+One of the key factors in achieving the best clean laundry results is to not overload the washer.
 Clothes need room to "swim" in the water and detergent solution during agitation to remove soil and stains.
-It's important to know the capacity of the washer you are using.
+That's why it is important to know the capacity of the washer you are using so you don't over stuff.
 But how big is your washer drum?

 If you have lost your washing machine manual (you can find it here) and you need to know the capacity of your washer tub, it is simple to calculate.